 Whether you want to save money so that you can take an amazing trip this year, or to focus more on planning for your future, there are many apps that can help you achieve your financial goals.
-Mint is a popular choice for it’s easy to use budget creator and the ability to see how you’re spending your money all in one place.
-You can also set up custom alerts to let you know if you’re going over your budget in a particular area, so you’ll be less tempted to purchase yet another pair of shoes you really don’t need.
+Mint is a popular choice for its easy-to-use budget creator and the ability to see how you’re spending your money all in one place.
+You can also set custom alerts to let you know if you’re going over your budget in a particular area, so you’ll be less tempted to purchase yet another pair of shoes you really don’t need.

 Goal: Put down the cookies.

 After the nonstop smorgasbord of sugar-filled treats that comes along with the holiday season, many of us are ready to get back to healthy eating — and slimmer waistlines.
 The MyFitnessPal app is a great place to start.
 With its database of over 6 million different foods and super simple interface, MyFitnessPal makes keeping a food diary something that can take less than 5 minutes out of your day.
 Plus, it connects with over 50 other apps, so you can sync it up with your fitness tracker device.

 Sure, it can be hard to resist the allure of the latest binge-worthy series on Netflix, but getting up and active more often will pay off in the long run.
 A wearable fitness tracker like the Fitbit Flex is an easy way to make exercise part of your daily routine.
 It tracks your activity throughout the day, as well as reminds you to get up and move around if you’ve been sitting too long.
 The Fitbit Flex also automatically tracks your sleep, so you can set goals for better rest as well.

 The internet is a wealth of information, and your devices can help to bring that information to life right at your fingertips.

 Whip up new culinary delights: With the Google Home Hub, you can watch instructional videos for new recipes hands-free while you’re in the kitchen pretending to be a Top Chef.